zold-io/blog.zold.io/_posts/2018/10/2018-10-31-response-time.md

 literally means that they were not responding to HTTP requests as fast as it would be required for the network to function correctly.
 Why response time is important and what happens when nodes get slow?
-Here is my post-mortem analysys.
+Here is my post-mortem analysis.
 Yes, the problem is gone and now it's time to analyze why the speed of data delivery is so crucial for Zold.

 <!--more-->